Antonii-02/PROMPT-ENGINEERING/README.md

+# Ex-1 Comprehensive Report on the Fundamentals of Generative AI and Large Language Models
+# NAME : ANTHONY RAJ N
+# REG NO : 212223230017
-# Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+## Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
 Experiment:
 Develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.